 Did you know that some foods like mochi (sticky rice cakes) and jelly snacks have warning labels on them in Japan?

-These foods are considered choking hazards and are especially dangerous for Japan’s aging population and those who experience dysphagia or difficulties swallowing difficulties.
-Dysphagia can occur at any age but is more prominent in the elderly.
-People who experience dysphagia often have to eat pureed or cut-up meals that look and taste unappetizing.
+Especially dangerous for Japan’s aging population and those who experience dysphagia or difficulty swallowing, these foods are considered choking hazards.
+Dysphagia can occur at any age, but is most prominent amongst the elderly.
+People who experience dysphagia often have to eat pureed or cut-up meals that may look and taste unappetizing.

 Engay foods may be the answer to dishes that can be easily choked on.
-Engay is Japanese for “swallow” and the concept behind this idea was to create something that would look and feel like a real meal, without the hazards of choking.
+Engay is Japanese for “swallow."
+The concept behind engay foods is creating dishes that look and feel like a real meal, without the hazards of choking.

-Engay foods are becoming increasingly popular in Japan these days, and some restaurants even offer them on their menus, including choke-free versions of new year’s eve delicacies.
+Engay foods are becoming increasingly popular in Japan and some restaurants even offer them on their menus, including choke-free versions of New Year’s Eve delicacies.
 They have also been featured in some cookbooks and could be on their way to becoming a universal concept.

 About the author: Samantha Kwok